 Experienced DWI Lawyers Do Win Some Cases

-Administrative License Suspension Durations.
+Administrative License Suspension Periods.

-If your license has actually been suspended because of a DWI arrest, you just have 15 days to ask for a hearing objecting to the license suspension.
+If your license has actually been suspended because of a DWI arrest, you only have 15 days to demand a hearing objecting to the license suspension.

-If you supply a specimen above the legal limit of.08, your license will be suspended for no less than 90 days.
-The license suspension varies depending upon if you have an operator’s license, a commercial license or chauffeur license.
+If you offer a specimen above the legal limit of.08, your license will be suspended for no less than 90 days.
+The license suspension differs depending upon if you have an operator’s license, a commercial license or chauffeur license.

 License Suspension for Failing a Breath or Blood Test

 Transportation Code 524.022 sets out the length of suspensions in cases where the private stopped working the breath or blood test:

 ( 1) 90 days if the individual’s driving record reveals no alcohol-related or drug-related enforcement contact during the Ten Years preceding the date of the individual’s arrest; or

 ( 2) one year if the person’s driving record reveals one or more alcohol-related or drug-related enforcement contacts throughout the Ten Years preceding the date of the person’s arrest.

 License Suspension for Declining a Breath or Blood Test